sparkkoori/go-vulkan/README.md

 - Merge size and pointer fields to slice.
   - eg. `EnabledLayerNames     []string` for `uint32_t enabledLayerCount;` and `const char* const* ppEnabledLayerNames;`

+- Remove sType field, it can be inferred from struct name.

 ## License
 MIT